c-t-williams/10up/README.md

 1. Clone the project to your local machine
 2. Go to the project root directory in Terminal (Mac/Linux) or Command (Windows)
 3. Run 'npm i' to install all dependencies
-4. Run 'npm run start' to start the project in development mode
+4. Run 'npm run start' to start the project in development mode (will open in http://localhost:3000/ by default)
 5. Run 'npm run build' to build a production ready assets (which can then be deployed to a web server/cdn)

 ## Global Objectives